Yes, LA has a soccer team. Here are the highlights from the greatest match they ever played in:

 [M]edia stars will spend ample time flamboyantly commemorating Cronkite's death as though he reflects well on what they do … In fact, within Cronkite's most important moments one finds the essence of journalism that today's modern media stars not only fail to exhibit, but explicitly disclaim as their responsibility.

 Most, Last Trusted Man In America Dies

 -- headline from The Onion’s Twitter page

 1. Chris Isaak, “You Owe Me Some Kind of Love.”
 Stylized cool.
-On the video, he meets the cool of a different generation.

 2. The Feelies, “The High Road.”
 I’m a little backwards from the standard view of the Feelies.
 I loved their later albums more than the early ones.
 This one came in between, and isn’t a favorite of either view, far as I can tell.
 Not that they ever made a bad record.